Gambling Addiction

 - Share how their behavior is affecting other people – be specific about what you expect from them (“I want you to talk to someone about your gambling”) and what they can expect from you (“I won’t cover for you anymore”).

-- After you’ve shared your observations and feelings, allow them to respond and listen with a non-judgmental attitude.
+- After you’ve shared your observations and feelings, allow them to respond.
+Listen with a non-judgmental attitude

 - Let them know you are willing to help, but don’t try to counsel them yourself.